NIFK19006U Managing and Analyzing Data in Social Science

 As the ordinary exam.

-If the student has not handed in a written assignement then it must be handed in three weeks prior to the re-exam.
+If the student has not handed in a written assignment (i.e. the course project) then it must be handed in three weeks prior to re-exam.
 It must be approved before the exam.

 Criteria for exam assesment